GregDritschler/tekton-tutorial/README.md

 ```

 Note the status message which says `Not all Tasks in the Pipeline have finished executing`.
 Continue to rerun the command to check the status.
-If the pipeline runs successfully, the overall status should look like this:
+If the pipeline runs successfully, the overall status eventually should look like this:

 ```
 Status: